-Metro 2035 – 5 things we’d love to see
+Metro 2035: 5 things we’d love to see

-4A Games has quietly confirmed that a third title in the post-apocalyptic Metro franchise is creeping our way next year.
-The snowy, terrifying and beautifully atmospheric shooter series has already produced two memorable entries, and the third has us pretty damn hyped.
+4A Games has quietly announced that a third title in the post-apocalyptic Metro franchise is creeping our way later in 2017.
+The snowy, terrifying and wonderfully atmospheric shooter series has already produced two great entries, and the third has us very excited.

 We don’t know much about it, but we do definitely know what we’d like to see.